skrattaren/apf.rst/apf.rst

   Ilium is the Latin name for Troy.

 - [p.
-271/221] "'"`Only Ysabell said that since you turned the glass over that means I shall die when I'm--' YOU HAVE SUFFICIENT, said Death coldly.
-MATHEMATICS ISN'T ALL IT'S CRACKED UP TO BE._"
+271/221] "'Only Ysabell said that since you turned the glass over that means I shall die when I'm--' YOU HAVE SUFFICIENT, said Death coldly.
+MATHEMATICS ISN'T ALL IT'S CRACKED UP TO BE."

   Except that the events detailed in "`Soul Music`_" imply that Ysabell was right in this case ("After that, it was a matter of math.
 And the